-If you already own one of these products, you can Log-In by clicking the button to the right.
+If you already own one of these products, you can Log-In by clicking the button below.

 I wrote last month about how important your feet and shoes are to your alignment and bone density as well as your ability to reduce or eliminate foot, knee and ankle pain.
 One of the things that I always advise people to do is to take things in small manageable steps,...

 I think of breathing in two different ways, after we acknowledge that breathing is mandatory for life and air always enters into the lungs. #1: I use breath in a way that helps me to harness my reflexive core in exercise or to manage load (think picking up your...